-I had an opportunity a couple of years ago to stay in The Bay Area for the summer, and my experience there with food was life-changing.
-The house that I lived with ate no meat, so all of our meals were plant-based, and let me tell you, I never ate so damn good.
+I had an opportunity a couple of years ago to stay in The Bay Area for the summer, and my experience with food there was life changing.

 DANCING my way to HEALTH

-Through personal experience of battling with bad eating habits and laziness, I can assure that following a healthy diet that consists of wholefoods and lots of plants will only give you strength, and peace of mind.
+Through personal experience of battling with bad eating habits and laziness, I can assure that following a diet that consists of whole foods and lots of plants will only give you strength, and even peace of mind.
 Also, I recommend moving in some way, every day; even if it’s just a walk.